 The Employer has the authority to conduct investigations.

 A. Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes discipline could result.
 An employee may also have a union representative at a pre- disciplinary meeting.
 If the requested representative is not reasonably available, the employee will select another representative who is available.
-An employee seeking representation is reasonable for contacting their representative.
+An employee seeking representation is responsible for contacting their representative.

 During an investigation, employees will answer all appropriate questions truthfully and to the best of the employee’s knowledge.